odinuv/web/en/apv/articles/html/css.md

 {% include /en/apv/articles/html/style-10a.css %}
 {% endhighlight %}

-Therefore, how much space an HTML element will occupy on screen, you need to add content, padding, border and margin together.
+Therefore, to calculate how much space an HTML element will occupy on a screen, you need to add content, padding, border and margin dimensions together.
 Feel free to experiment wit the page in [your browser developer tools](todo).

 ### Block layout